wustl-oncology/immuno_gcp_wdl_compute1/AdHoc.md

 For more options on configuration of the VM refer to: `gcloud compute instances create --help`.
 For more information on instance types and costs refer to the [vm-instance-pricing guide](https://cloud.google.com/compute/vm-instance-pricing).

+Note on the Operating System.
+The start.sh script will use this Google Image as a base: `debian-11-bullseye-v20220621, debian-cloud, debian-11`.

 ```bash
 cd $WORKING_BASE/git/cloud-workflows/manual-workflows/
 bash start.sh $GCS_INSTANCE_NAME --server-account $GCS_SERVICE_ACCOUNT --project $GCS_PROJECT --boot-disk-size=250GB --boot-disk-type=pd-ssd --machine-type=e2-standard-8